datnguye/dbterd/README.md

 ## 🌟 Ecosystem

 `dbterd` plays well with others.
-These companion projects build on top of it to take your ERDs beyond the command line:
+These companion projects build on top (and "down")of it to take your ERDs beyond the command line:

 | Project                  | What it does |
 |--------------------------|--------------|